0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/matic-to-ethereum.md

 comments: true
 ---

-The mechanism for transferring data from Polygon to Ethereum differs from the process of transferring data from Ethereum to Polygon.
+The mechanism for transferring data from Polygon PoS to Ethereum differs from the process of transferring data from Ethereum to Polygon PoS.
 Validators create *checkpoint transactions* on the Ethereum chain to facilitate this transfer.
 These checkpoints serve as periodic summaries of the PoS chain’s state, ensuring data integrity and consistency when moving data back to Ethereum.
 The flow of this process is briefly described below.

 1. A transaction is created on Polygon PoS.
 It is crucial to emit an event and ensure that the event logs include the data intended for transfer to Ethereum.
 This process is essential for tracking and verifying the data transfer, as the event logs serve as a reliable record that can be referenced on the Ethereum network.
 2. Within a time frame of approximately 10 to 30 minutes, this transaction is check-pointed on the Ethereum chain by the validators.